Edgaras Jankauskas

 Edgaras Jankauskas (born 12 March 1975) is a Lithuanian football manager and former professional player.
 He is the manager of the Lithuania national team.

 A powerful forward during his playing career, Jankauskas excelled in the physical side of the game.
 Other than in his native Lithuania, he played professionally in nine countries, and represented the Lithuania national team for almost 20 years.

 Whilst with Porto, Jankauskas made history as the first Lithuanian footballer to win the Champions League, in 2004.
-Ten years later, he began working as a full-time manager.
+Ten years later, he began working as a full-time manager, leading his nation in two spells.

 Club career

 Early years and Brugge

 Born in Vilnius, Lithuanian Soviet Socialist Republic, Soviet Union, Jankauskas moved to local FK Žalgiris' youth ranks at 16, from neighbouring FK Panerys.
-In 1996 he joined PFC CSKA Moscow, and later spent a further year in the Russian capital with FC Torpedo.
+In 1996 he joined CSKA Moscow, and later spent a further year in the Russian capital with Torpedo Moscow.

-Jankauskas signed with Club Brugge KV in 1997, and helped the club win the Belgian Pro League in his first season.
+Jankauskas signed with Club Brugge in 1997, and helped the club win the Belgian Pro League in his first season.
 However, in January 2000, he became the most expensive Lithuanian player of all time when Real Sociedad paid €2.4 million for his services.

+In 2000–01, Jankauskas initially struggled for goals, and was told by manager John Toshack that "a striker without goals is like a bar without beer".
+He broke a seven-game scoreless run with two goals in a 3–0 home win over Real Oviedo on the 29th matchday, taking La Real out of their long spell in relegation zone; they remained out of danger and he concluded the season with eleven goals.
+In the penultimate fixture, he opened a 3–1 win at rivals Athletic Bilbao in the Basque derby.